FREE SHIPPING on orders over $75 International: over $250

 Posted by Angelina Kurganska on

-There are two variations of Pu-erh tea: Sheng Pu-erh (the raw or green type) and Shou Pu-erh (the ripe or black type).
+There are two variations of Pu-erh tea: Sheng Pu-erh (the raw or green type) and Shou Pu-erh (the ripe or dark type).

 Both Shu and Sheng Pu-erh teas are usually made of sun-dried leaves of Camellia sinensis var. assamica – "shai qing mao cha".